ChainSafe/gossamer/README.md

 >
 > The Gossamer Polkadot Host is pre-production software [2022-12-01]

+>Developed by [ChainSafe](https://chainsafe.io) and funded by a Web3 Foundation grant and Polkadot [Treasury proposals](https://polkadot.polkassembly.io/treasury/808?tab=description).
+>

 Gossamer is a [Golang](https://go.dev/) implementation of the [Polkadot Host](https://wiki.polkadot.network/docs/learn-polkadot-host): an execution environment for the Polkadot runtime, which is materialized as a Web